 "Unless you teach, neither you, nor osteopathic medicine will survive."

 Physicians make a major contribution to the education of LECOM osteopathic medical students.
 The college has developed a network of nearly 1,200 physicians who make a commitment to teach medical students in their hospitals, clinics and practices.

 LECOM supports our teaching physicians with Faculty Development Workshops, Continuing Medical Education conferences and through the Master of Science in Medical Education program.

 For more information on obtaining a Master of Science in Medical Education Degree in Erie or through online distance learning, please visit our Professional Degrees site.

 Are you looking for a physician?
 Please visit our clinical affiliate and hospital web sites.

-Medical Associates of Erie MAE is a multi-specialty group practice with various locations throughout Erie County.
+The LECOM Clinical Practices (Medical Associates of Erie) is a multi-specialty group practice with various locations throughout Erie County.
 Specialties include: Family Practice, Orthopedics, Neurology, Urology, Sports Medicine, Obstetrics & Gynecology, Ophthalmology, Internal Medicine, Pediatrics, Geriatrics and General Surgery.
 The physicians in the group are also instructors and professors at the Lake Erie College of Osteopathic Medicine (LECOM).
 The organization was created to not only provide healthcare in our community but to promote the advancement of medicine and education in all areas of the Millcreek Health System.
 More information about each of these physicians can be found under "Find A Physician." on the MAE website.

 Millcreek Community Hospital is an osteopathic acute care hospital offering comprehensive inpatient and outpatient services and 24-hour emergency care in Erie, Pennsylvania.